olaidekashimawo/Chicago_Car_Crashes/README.md

 # Objective
 we will develop a models to better understand the causes of car crashes requiring EMS or EMT response.

+# Some of the features and its description

 |  	| FEATURES 	| DESCRIPTION 	|
 |---	|---	|---	|
 | 0 	| CRASH_RECORD_ID 	| This number can be used to link to the same crash in the Vehicles and People datasets. 	|